How To Enable TPM 2.0 In BIOS for Windows 11

 Is TPM Version 2.0 Enabled On My PC?

-After unveiling Windows 11, most of the users ask how to check TPM 2.0 is installed on their PC or not?
+After unveiling Windows 11, most users ask how to check if TPM 2.0 is installed on their PC.
 There is a pretty easy way to check TPM information.

 If your motherboard doesn’t support TMP then it shows like that.